jinxin0924/multi-adaboost/README.md

 Typically, {βm, γm} are estimated by minimizing some loss function L, which measures the prediction errors over training data.
 ![](http://upload-images.jianshu.io/upload_images/1825085-c908c9e7b2ad6e04.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)
 Directly optimizing such loss function is often difficult.
-However, consider it's an additive model, a simple greedy method can be used.
+However, consider it is an additive model, a simple greedy method can be used.
 We can  sequentially optimize the following  loss function, then add new base functions to the expansion function f(x) without changing the parameters that have been added.

 ![loss function for each step](http://upload-images.jianshu.io/upload_images/1825085-f17795a2453e0199.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)